Retire To Something

 So, we do the requisite amount of planning to make retirement a reality and we retire.

 But retire to what?
-There is only so much Netflix we can watch or golf we can play.
+There is only so much Netflix we can watch.
+There is only so much golf we can play.
 We’d eventually tire of all that we consider fun until we are in the thick of it.

 So, transitioning from a life with our calendars filled to the brim into a life of literal nothingness is not going to be fun.
-It’s best we plan for that transition before we are already there.
+It is best we plan for that transition before we are already there.

 Plus, with the continual rise in life expectancies, we could be retired more number of years than we spent working.
 And it is not just about money because with adequate planning, most folks reading this will be able to afford a life of nothingness, but would you really want that for decades on?